AdamClarkStandke/GAN_Models/README.md

 ![alt text](https://github.com/aCStandke/GAN_Models/blob/main/labels%20of%20colors.png "classes")

 Each of the models were trained for 10 epochs, even though they should be trained at least for 100 epochs(and the paper trained for 200 epochs).
-However, due to CycleGANs being very compute intensive even when using a GPU(or TPU), to do 10 epochs, which amounts to 29,750 steps it took 11 hours!
-So for 200 epochs, it would take 2 days of training the model, lol I am not that devoted!
+However, due to CycleGANs being very computationally intensive even when using a GPU(or a hardware accelerator like TPU).For example, to do 10 epochs, which amounts to 29,750 steps of training it took 11 hours!
+So for 200 epochs, it would take 2 days of training, lol I am not that devoted but the results would be much better!

+Because of the low number of epochs, I decide to play with the loss functions for the CycleGAN implementation using the Pix2Pix U-net Backbone.
+In addition to using Binary Cross-entropy, I decided to try using Binary Focal Cross-Entropy as detailed by [^10].
+Focal Cross-Entropy was developed for object detection, but as the authors detail:

+> The Focal Loss is designed to address the one-stage object detection scenario in which there is an extreme imbalance between foreground and background classes during training (e.g., 1:1000)...[a] common method for addressing class imbalance is to introduce a weighting factor α ∈ [0,1] for class 1 and 1−α for class −1 (i.e. balanced cross-entropy)...[w]hile α balances the importance of positive/negative examples, it
+*does not differentiate between easy/hard examples.
+Instead, we propose to reshape the loss function to down-weight easy examples and thus focus training on hard negatives*

+> The novel loss is defined as: FL(p<sub>t</sub>) = −(1 − p<sub>t</sub>)<sup>γ</sup>log(p<sub>t</sub>).

+I decided to try this loss out, since the cityscape data set is very imbalenced in regards to easy images (i.e. an ally with just cars) versus hard images (i.e. a pedestrian cross-walk with different car types like trucks and motorcycles, people, bikes,and traffic signs).

+In addition

 **CycleGAN w/ Pix2Pix U-Net Backbone w/ instance normalization:**

 1. **LOSS FUNCTIONS:**
-   - *Binary Focal Cross-Entropy*: [Focal Loss](https://medium.com/swlh/focal-loss-what-why-and-how-df6735f26616).
-Code can can be found here: [CycleGAN-FocalLoss](https://github.com/aCStandke/GAN_Models/blob/main/CycleGanUnet_BinaryFocalEntropy_Gamma2.ipynb)
+   - *Binary Focal Cross-Entropy*: Code can can be found here: [CycleGAN-FocalLoss](https://github.com/aCStandke/GAN_Models/blob/main/CycleGanUnet_BinaryFocalEntropy_Gamma2.ipynb)
    - *Binary Cross-Entropy*:
 2. **IMAGE POOL SIZE:**
    - *Pool Size 3 w/ Focal Cross-Entropy*: